clarkezone/previewd/README.md

 - [ ] can code coverage reflect integration test
 - [ ] verify metrics and logging in prom on k8s in okteto

-# Port initial clone

-- [ ] port main function into cobra commands

 # Port Preview server

+- [ ] port sharemanager from jekyllpreview prototype repo
+- [ ] branch mode
+- [ ] end to end works in kind and or minikube

 # Backlog

 - [ ] Badge for docker image build
 - [ ] Look at codecov as alternative for coverlet
 - [ ] precommit calls golangci-lint
+- [ ] add dev container